 But in the same breath, I kneel with my brothers.
 Because I know that freedom wasn’t only won on the battle ground.
 That flag is also a symbol of the peaceful protests of the Civil Rights movement and the countless people who risked their lives on their home turf to give me freedoms I benefit from now.
 I know that intertwined in the American lineage and black American lineage is the story of Martin Luther King and Rosa Parks who peacefully denied to give up her seat amidst animosity, and set and set the trend of a different kind of fight.
 I know those soldiers never dawned a uniform, they never stepped up to the battle line, but for the sake of that flag, they stood up for what was right.
 That very day my parents became citizens, they also spoke of those people; the ones who made it possible for me to go out into the world without the weight of an abominable lie that I am inherently inferior.
 And out of a grateful heart, I kneel.

 To be honest, I think this is probably where a lot of Americans land; we just haven’t heard anyone in the news echo it (mostly because the news is polarizing).
 And even as I try to communicate the very real human emotions and tension intertwined in this subject, I do want to say, taking either “side,” doesn’t make you less American.
 Both sides are saturated with the American story.
+However, if I choose to kneel, that is just as patriotic as the one who stands.
 If you don’t agree with me, that doesn’t immediately imply that you, or I, love this country less.
 It means we can have a conversation.
 Unity isn’t the absence of tension or disagreement.
 Unity is the decision to put down our pitchforks in spite of it.

 I’ll end with this because I think Thomas Jefferson put it best: